PHPMailer/PHPMailer/README.md

 require 'path/to/PHPMailer/src/SMTP.php';
 ```

-If you're not using the `SMTP` class explicitly (you're probably not), you don't need a `require` line for the SMTP class.
+If you're not using the `SMTP` class explicitly (you're probably not), you don't need a `use` line for the SMTP class.

 If you don't speak git or just want a tarball, click the 'zip' button on the right of the project page in GitHub, though note that docs and examples are not included in the tarball.